 By exploiting this vulnerability, the hacker would be able to gain elevated access, thereby allowing them to hijack the entire system if they want to.

-Read Also: 9 Linux Commands & Codes To Be Wary Of
+Read Also: 9 Linux Commands and Codes to Be Careful Of

 This vulnerability isn’t particularly new, as Linus Torvalds himself discovered the flaw 11 years ago.
 At the time, Torvalds himself was unable to fix the issue, and as such, he left the flaw alone since it was deemed “hard to trigger” anyways.